-yet you call that "disorder."
+Anarchy means no domination or authority of one man over another, yet you call that "disorder."
 A system which advocates no such "order" as shall require the services of rogues and thieves to defend it you call "disorder."

-The Judge himself was forced to admit that the State's Attorney had not been able to connect me with the bomb throwing.
+The judge himself was forced to admit that the State's attorney had not been able to connect me with the bomb throwing.
 The latter knows how to get around it, however.
 He charges me with being a "conspirator."
 How does he prove it?
 Simply by declaring the International Workingmen's Association to be a "conspiracy."
 I was a member of that body, so he has the charge securely fastened on me.
 Excellent!
-Nothing is too difficult and openly that I am not as intimate with my fellow prisoners as I am with Captain Schaack.
+Nothing is too difficult for the genius of a State's attorney!